Geocaching: Obtaining data

-GPX files containing information such as a cache description and information about recent visitors to the cache are available from various listing sites.
-Geocachers may upload geocache data (also known as waypoints) from various websites in various formats, most commonly in file-type GPX, which uses XML.
+GPX files containing information such as a cache description and information about recent visitors to the cache are available from the Geocache page and from various listing sites.
+Geocachers may upload geocache data (also known as waypoints) from various websites in various formats, most commonly in file-type GPX, which uses XML.To download and use GPX data from a geocache page, you must agree to a license (You can see the archived license agreement in the [65] and [64] cite).
 Some websites allow geocachers to search (build queries) for multiple caches within a geographic area based on criteria such as ZIP code or coordinates, downloading the results as an email attachment on a schedule.
 In recent years, Android and iPhone users can download apps such as GeoBeagle that allow them to use their 3G and GPS-enabled devices to actively search for and download new caches.

 Converting and filtering data

 A variety of geocaching applications are available for geocache data management, file-type translation, and personalization.
 Geocaching software can assign special icons or search (filter) for caches based on certain criteria (e.g. distance from an assigned point, difficulty, date last found).

 Coordinates for a geocache can be downloaded onto a GPS receiver and found, without the need for a printout.

 Paperless geocaching means hunting a geocache without a physical printout of the cache description.
 Traditionally, this means that the seeker has an electronic means of viewing the cache information in the field, such as pre-downloading the information to a PDA or other electronic device.
 Various applications can directly upload and read GPX files without further conversion.
 Newer GPS devices released by Garmin, DeLorme, and Magellan have the ability to read GPX files directly, thus eliminating the need for a PDA.
 Other methods include viewing real-time information on a portable computer with internet access or with an Internet-enabled smart phone.
 The latest advancement of this practice involves installing dedicated applications on a smart phone with a built-in GPS receiver.
 Seekers can search for and download caches in their immediate vicinity directly to the application and use the on-board GPS receiver to find the cache.

 A more controversial version of paperless Caching involves mass-downloading only the coordinates and cache names (or waypoint IDs) for hundreds of caches into older receivers.
 This is a common practice of some cachers and has been used successfully for years.
 In many cases, however, the cache description and hint are never read by the seeker before hunting the cache.
 This means they are unaware of potential restrictions such as limited hunt times, park open/close times, off-limit areas, and suggested parking locations.